Engie bids $8.6 billion for Petrobras pipeline unit, topping competitors

-SAO PAULO/RIO DE JANEIRO (Reuters) - A consortium led by France’s Engie SA made the biggest-ever offer for a major gas pipeline unit owned by Brazil’s Petroleo Brasileiro SA, the state-run oil firm said on Friday, as the company’s biggest divestment draws to a close.
+RIO DE JANEIRO/SAO PAULO (Reuters) - A consortium led by France’s Engie SA submitted the highest offer for a major gas pipeline unit owned by Brazil’s Petroleo Brasileiro SA, the state-run oil firm said on Friday, as the company’s biggest-ever divestment draws to a close.

 In a filing, Petrobras, as the company is known, said the Engie consortium, which includes Canada’s Caisse de Dépôt e Placement du Québec, presented an $8.6 billion bid for 90 percent of the TAG gas pipeline unit in northern and northeastern Brazil.